neslib/Neslib.Sdl3/C/README.md

   * Check SDL_STATIC
   * Uncheck SDL_SHARED
   * Make sure SDL_FRAMEWORK is unchecked
-* Configure again
+* Configure again.
+* Press Generate.
-* Open project
+* Open project.
 * Choose the SDL3-static project in the toolbar.
 * In Xcode, choose "Product | Scheme | Edit Scheme.."
 * Select the "Run" scheme and set Build Configuration to Release
 * Choose "Product | Build For | Running"
-* In the project view, expand the "Products" tab to locate the libSDL3.a file.
+* In the project view, expand the "Products" node to locate the libSDL3.a file.
 Right click it and select "Show in Finder".
 Copy and rename this file to "libSdl3_macos_intel.a".

 ## iOS